Broadcom bonds tighten as Symantec acquisition stalls

 Reuters

-NEW YORK, July 15 (IFR) - Broadcom bonds tightened as much as 15bp on Monday as concerns over downgrade risks subsided following reports that the chip maker's planned acquisition of cybersecurity company Symantec had stalled.
+NEW YORK, July 19 (IFR) - Broadcom bonds tightened as much as 15bp on Monday as concerns over downgrade risks subsided following reports that the chipmaker's planned acquisition of cybersecurity company Symantec had stalled.

 Broadcom's 3.625% 2024 and 4.25% 2026 were the company's most actively traded bonds on Monday morning, narrowing 10bp and 12bp, respectively, according to MarketAxess data.